ffiondavies/Datacamp/TrackProposal.md

 * Learner will demonstrate and apply basic syntax and create variables
 * Learner will effectively store, access, and manipulate data in lists
-* Learner will apply functions, methods, and packages to improve efficiently
+* Learner will create and apply functions, methods, and packages to improve efficiently

 ## Course 3.
 Intermediate Python